SharikHR/Review/manuscript.md

 The interstitial matrix-associated collagens I/III, the basement membrane-associated collagen IV and the glycosaminoglycan hyaluronan have been found expressed at high levels in primary tumors and metastatic lesions in pancreatic cancer and are associated with poor survival[@doi:10.1158/1078-0432.CCR-14-1051].
 Likewise, collagen type V is expressed by pancreatic stellate cells in the stroma of pancreatic ductal adenocarcinoma and promotes the malignant phenotype in pancreatic cancer cell lines @doi:10.1016/j.canlet.2014.10.020.
 In contrast, collagen XV a secreted non-fibrillar collagen reduces invasion of pancreatic adenocarcinoma cells therefore hab been proposed as a tumor suppressor in the basement membrane zone [@doi:10.1371/journal.pone.0072250; @doi:10.1089/104454903321908601].

 The laminins are a family of extracellular matrix glycoproteins localized in the basement membrane that separates epithellal cells from the underlying stroma.
-They are involved in several biological processes including cell-matrix, cell growth, migration, tumour growth and metastases [@doi:10.1016/1357-2725(96)00042-8].
+They are involved in several biological processes including cell-matrix, cell growth, migration, tumour growth and metastases @doi:10.1016/1357-2725(96)00042-8.

 Laminin-332 is a major member of the laminin family, consisting of α3, β3, and γ2 chains, encoded by the LAMA3, LAMB3, and LAMC2 genes, respectively.
 Laminin subunit beta-3 (LAMB3) is upregulated in PDAC and suppressing its expression reduces cell proliferation, invasion, and migration by downregulating epithelial‒mesenchymal transition (EMT)-related proteins (N-cadherin, vimentin, Snail, Slug) by regulation of PI3K/Akt signaling pathway @doi:10.1038/s41419-019-1320-z; @doi:10.3892/ol.2018.8678.
 Besides, the expression of laminin subunits LAMA3 and LAMC2 are upregulated with a favorable ability of distinguishing between PDAC and non-tumor tissues @doi:10.18632/aging.102007; @doi:10.3892/ol.2018.8678; @doi:10.1074/mcp.M112.023507.

 Fibronectin is an extracellular matrix ECM glycoprotein that supports cell-ECM interactions and is crucial for wound healing response, development, and maintaining tissue homeostasis @doi:10.1016/j.canlet.2015.12.027.
-Moreover,Fibronectin is an extracellular protein that is upregulated in pancreatic cancer and confers chemoresistance and metastasis @doi:doi.org/10.1186/s12885-019-5803-1; @doi: 10.1186/s12957-019-1574-z.
+Moreover,fibronectin is an extracellular protein that is upregulated in pancreatic cancer and confers chemoresistance and metastasis [@doi:doi.org/10.1186/s12885-019-5803-1; @doi: 10.1186/s12957-019-1574-z].
 Fibronectin induces distinct signals that promote survival and migration of PDAC cells @doi:10.1016/j.canlet.2015.12.027.Cell surface integrins are the most well characterized receptors for fibronectin.
-Fibronectin binds to integrin receptors (α5β1), thereby activating the FAK pathway @doi:10.1126/science.285.5430.1028: @doi:10.1016/s0002-9440(10)65005-5.
+Fibronectin binds to integrin receptors (α5β1), thereby activating the FAK pathway [@doi:10.1126/science.285.5430.1028; @doi:10.1016/s0002-9440(10)65005-5].
 These signals regulates cellular responses such as survival, proliferation, differentiation, adhesion and migration @doi:10.1242/jcs.018093; @doi:10.1242/jcs.01014.

 Matrix metalloproteinases (MMPs) are a family of zinc-dependent endopeptidases, they are involved in degradation of the extracellular matrix .
 MMPs support tissue remodeling and stimulate neovascularization and inflammatory response, both in physiological and in pathological conditions, for example, in tumors @doi:10.1006/cbir.2000.0647.